aiidateam/AEP/005_exportformat/readme.md

 The introspections scan(s) should take an insignificant amount of time, relative to the actual import/export, and so may necessitate that the archive has a central index, from which to query statistics (see below).
 This introspection could also provide a warning when the default mode is preferable over the exclusive mode, based on a threshold object limit.

 Exporting/importing an archive should not at any point require more free disk space than 2x the size of the uncompressed AiiDA data, i.e., the import shouldn’t create too many temporary copies in the import process.
 For example, a repository without files and 16GB of attributes/extras: export & import should not require more than approximately 1-2GB of memory.

 To ensure the data integrity of the final archive or imported database, the interaction with the SQL database should desirably be processed during a single transaction, which can be rolled back in case of import failures.
 Similarly for the object-store, failed imports should not leave large occupied portions of disk space, which can not be reclaimed.

+#### Single File Archive

+For portability and space management, it is a requirements that the archive be a single zipped file.
+This compression should be intrinsic to the format specification, such that read, write and data introspection processes act on and are benchmarked against the zipped archive.

+Currently the archive is allowed to be compressed *via* a number of different algorithms (zip, tar.gz).
+For data longevity though, it is desirable that only a single compression algorithm should be enforced.

+This zip format should also desirably allow for content inspection without fully unzipping the file.

 #### Archive Longevity and Accessibility